Last Updated on

 A Piece in the Puzzle

-The Encyclopedia of Positive Psychology is the field’s first encyclopedia and a major milestone for the movement in terms of developing a strong foothold in the current psychology zeitgeist.
+The Encyclopedia of Positive Psychology is the field’s first encyclopedia and a major milestone for the movement as a foothold in the psychology zeitgeist.

 The field of positive psychology is young, but the essence of positive psychology has existed for as long as humans have pondered the mysteries of happiness and purpose.
-However, the field did not officially emerge until the end of the twentieth century despite the definite need that was identified.
+The field did not officially emerge until the end of the 20th-century.

 As early as 1954, one of psychology’s most influential figures, Abraham Maslow, noted the deficit that positive psychology desperately needed to fill.
 He wrote: